jEnbuska/none-dux/README.md

 --------------
 ## Warnings
+#### 0. If you consider using none-dux in production
+Note that performance on legacy browsers is significantly slower

+Remember to call 'clearReferences' ones in a while
 #### 1. All keys must be strings or numbers
 ```
 const key = () => console.log('I'm key');